Serviciul Roman de Informatii

 Legislation

-• Law no. 535/2004 on the prevention and combating of terrorism;
+• Law no. 535/2004, on the Prevention and Countering of Terrorism, as ammended and supplemented;

-• Regulation (EC) No. 300/2008 of the European Parliament and Council of March 11, 2008 on common rules in the field of civil aviation security and repealing Regulation (EC) No. 2320/2002, as subsequently amended and supplemented;
+• Regulation (EC) No. 300/2008 of the European Parliament and Council of March 11, 2008, on Common Rules in the field of Civil Aviation Security and Repealing Regulation (EC) No. 2320/2002, as subsequently amended and supplemented;

-• European Commission Regulation (EU) No.1998/ 2015 of November 5, 2015 laying down detailed measures for the implementation of common basic standards on aviation security, as amended and supplemented;
+• European Commission Regulation (EU) No.1998/2015 of November 5, 2015, laying down detailed measures for the implementation of common basic standards on aviation security, as amended and supplemented;

-• Decision (EU) No. 8005/2015 laying down detailed measures for the implementation of common basic standards on aviation security containing information as referred to in Article 18 (a) of Regulation (EC) No. 300/2008, as amended and supplemented (not public, access to this information being restricted based on the need to know principle);
+• Decision (EU) No.8005/2015 laying down detailed measures for the implementation of common basic standards on aviation security containing information as referred to in Article 18 (a) of Regulation (EC) No.300/2008, as amended and supplemented (not public, access to this information being restricted based on the need to know principle);

-• The National Aviation Security Program (PNSA) approved by Government Decision No.1193/ 2012 - classified content;
+• The National Aviation Security Program (NASP);

 • Internal Operating Procedures - classified content.